petersmythe/translate/README.md

 For geoserver or core-geonetwork (or other projects following maven conventions) no configuration is required.

-To override configuration on command line add `-concfig <file.yml>` before the command:
+To override configuration on command line add `-config <file.yml>` before the command:

 ```bash
 mkdocs_translate --config translate.yml rst